SOAR

 Without SOAR

-Time-intensive information gathering and response
+Time-consuming information gathering and reaction

 With SOAR